MengChiehLiu/Genetic-Algorithm/README.md

 ## Guide
 ### import package
-Download the python script file and save it in the same path of your code.
+Download the python script file and save it in the same folder with your code.
 ```
 from genetic_algorithm import GA
 ```